Location: 7W83+65 Silanus, Province of Nuoro, Italy

 Room and Board Arrangements:

-Students will live in a comfortable, but modest, field housing in the town of Siddi.
+Room and board in Siddi are generously provided by funding from the Comune di Siddi.
+Students will live in comfortable, but modest, field housing in the town of Siddi.
 Conditions at the field accommodations are basic: there is only one bathroom, hot water may run out, and students will share communal rooms.
 Mattresses will be provided, but it may be necessary for some students to sleep on mattresses on the floor.
 Breakfast will take place at the Piazza Bar.
-Lunch and dinner will take place at Trattoria Zia Luciana.
-Traditional Italian breakfast is quite light: coffee or tea and a pastry.
+Lunch and dinner will take place at local restaurants.
+Students should be advised that traditional Italian breakfast is quite light: coffee or tea and a pastry.
+Students with larger appetites may wish to purchase additional foods at the local minimarket.
 Lunch and dinner are more substantial meals.
+They are communal events that will introduce students to the traditions of Sardinian cuisine.
 Sardinian food is delicious and hearty, but students should be aware that meat plays a large role in it.
-Given how small the town is and the local traditional cuisine, this program will not be able to accommodate any special diets (Kosher, Halal, vegan, high protein, etc.).
-There are hearty and nourishing vegetarian options available; however, the selection is limited.

-8 Semester Credits Units (equivalent to 12 quarter credit units) through our School of Record -- Iowa Wesleyan University
+8 Semester Credit Units (equivalent to 12 Quarter Credit Units) are awarded through our School of Record – Culver Stockton College

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.